Saltwater crocodile: Attacks on humans

-Of all the crocodilians, the saltwater crocodile and Nile crocodile have the strongest tendencies to treat humans as prey.
-The saltwater crocodile has a long history of attacking humans who unknowingly venture into its territory.
-As a result of its power, intimidating size and speed, survival of a direct predatory attack is unlikely if the crocodile is able to make direct contact.
-In contrast to alligators where a degree of coexistence may be the policy, the only recommended policy for dealing with saltwater crocodiles is to completely avoid their habitat whenever possible, as they are exceedingly aggressive when encroached upon.
+Of all the crocodilians, the saltwater crocodile and Nile crocodile have the strongest tendency to becoming man-eating animals.
+The saltwater crocodile has a long history of attacking humans who venture into its territory.
+As a result of its power, intimidating size and speed, survival of a predatory attack is unlikely if the crocodile is able to make direct contact.
+The only recommended policy for dealing with saltwater crocodiles is to completely avoid their habitat whenever possible, as they are exceedingly aggressive when encroached upon.

 Exact data on attacks are limited outside Australia, where one or two fatal attacks are reported per year.
 From 1971 to 2013, the total number of fatalities reported in Australia due to saltwater crocodile attack was 106.
 The low level of attacks may be due to extensive efforts by wildlife officials in Australia to post crocodile warning signs at numerous at-risk billabongs, rivers, lakes and beaches.
 Less-publicised attacks have been reported in Borneo, Sumatra, Eastern India (Andaman Islands), and Burma.
 In Sarawak, Borneo, the average number of fatal attacks is reportedly 2.8 annually for the years from 2000 to 2003.
 In the Northern Territory in Australia, attempts have been made to relocate saltwater crocodiles who have displayed aggressive behaviour towards humans but these have proven ineffective as the problem crocodiles are apparently able to find their way back to their original territories.
 In the Darwin area from 2007 to 2009, 67–78% of "problem crocodiles" were identified as males.